emintz/ArduinoLib/RTOSAid/README.md

 * Waiting: waiting for a notification or an event

 :warning: **Warning:** be sure to wake a  task appropriately.
-For example, application code must not attempt to resume a task that is waiting for a timer to expire.
+For example, application code must not attempt to resume a task while it waits for a timer to expire.

 ## Creating a Task